-In all of these cases your son or daughter must complete school work at home if they are well enough to do so.
-Our remote curriculum consists of three tiers designed to give students and parents flexibility in response to circumstances at home.
+Our remote curriculum consists of three levels designed to give students and parents/carers flexibility in response to circumstances at home.

-Remote Learning Outline Submission details Tier 1: Satchel: One (Show My Homework) Your son or daughter's subject teachers will set them work through Satchel: One (previously Show My Homework).
+Level of Remote Learning Outline Submission details Level 1 Microsoft Teams Your son or daughter's subject teachers will set them work through Microsoft Teams.
 Work will reflect content covered in class and should be prioritised.
-Access Hampstead.RMUnify.com and follow instructions within Satchel: One.
+Log in to Hampstead.RMUnify.com, select the Teams tile and follow in- structions within Microsoft Teams.
 Submit work to individual subject teachers.
-Tier 2: Independent web-based learning If your child completes all Tier One work, or has any problems in accessing it, this pack includes a list of high-quality, web-based learning platforms.
-Students can select relevant topics.
-Tier 3: Core Activity Programme If you have limited internet access or your child struggles with detailed, on-screen instructions, this pack contains a wide range of straightforward but thought-provoking tasks for completion.
-Photograph your work and email details to your Head of Year and form tutor, or bring hard copies into school when you return.
+Level 2 Independent web-based learning If your child completes all Level One work, or has any problems in accessing it, this pack includes a list of high-quality, web-based learning platforms for independent study.
+Students can select relevant top- ics.
+Photograph or screen grab your work and email details to your Head of Year and form tutor.
+Level 3 Core Activity Programme If you have limited internet access or your child struggles with de- tailed, on-screen instructions, this pack contains a wide range of straightforward but thought- provoking tasks for completion.
+Photograph your work and email de- tails to your Head of Year and form tutor, or bring hard copies into school when you return.